Pratham16112002/logseq/pages/Linked List.md

 	- You may not modify the values in the list's nodes.
 Only nodes themselves may be changed.
 	- ![Reorder format](https://assets.leetcode.com/uploads/2021/03/04/reorder1linked-list.jpg)
 	- __Points__
-		- We some how need access to the current
+		- We some how need access to the last pointer.
+		- Then  we can simply swap the links using a temporary pointer.
+		-